ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

     opacity: 0;
 }
 ```
-Not bad.
+Not bad!
 We have a simple Alert component with a nice little API:
 * Semantic `alert` tag
-* `type` attribute - required - Sets the type of Alert.
-Types include "info", "success", "warn", and "error"
+* `type` attribute - _required_ - One of "info", "success", "warn", or "error"
-* `autodismiss` attribute - optional - If present, the Alert will disappear after four seconds
+* `autodismiss` attribute - _optional_ - If present, the Alert will disappear after four seconds
 * You can nest content inside it, including other custom HTML

 There is a small problem though.
 The problem is our tag name is not totally future-proof.
 There's two considerations here:

 The first is that some day HTML might get a tag with the same name.
-I pray every night before bed that whatwg will give us `icon`.
-If whatwg doesn't, it's still possible some other developer will.
+I pray every night before bed that WHATWG will give us `icon`.
+If WHATWG doesn't, it's still possible some other developer will.
 Either way there's risk of a collision and this brings us to the second consideration: prefixing.

-Although we aren't technically creating Custom Elements (more on that in a minute), it's best practice to use a prefix for custom tags.
+Although we aren't technically creating Custom Elements at this point, it's best practice to always use a prefix for custom tags.
 At Avalara we use `s-` as our prefix.
-The `s` means a lot of things.
-It's short for Skylab, which is the name of our design system.
-But it also stands for Seattle - that's where we are, standards - we go for standards until we actually need to bring in a dependency, semantic - tags with attributes are much more semantic than a span with a class list, small - HTML and a little CSS can take you very far without the need for something like React, and shared - we have over 20 web apps and three times as many developers that need a common system for implementing user interfaces.
+The `s` is short for *S*kylab, which is the name of our design system.
+But it also stands for *S*eattle - that's where we are, *s*tandards - we always go for standards until we actually need to bring in a dependency, *s*emantic - tags with attributes are much more semantic than a span with a class list, *s*mall - HTML and a little CSS can take you very far without the need for something like React, and *s*hared - we have over 20 web apps and three times as many developers that need a common set of custom UI components.

 Prefixing is a best-practice.
-It solves the risk of colliding tags, it's a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
-This custom tag approach, unlike many JavaScript libraries, scales in both directions: you can scale down to simple HTML and CSS-only components or all the way up to interactive components that respond to state changes _while maintaining the same uniform HTML interface_.
+It solves the risk of colliding tags, it's also a helpful distinguisher between standard and custom tags, and it sets you up very nicely for when JavaScript-enabled functionality is required.
+This custom tag approach, unlike many JavaScript libraries, scales in both directions: you can scale down to simple HTML and CSS-only components like icon, or all the way up to interactive components that respond to state changes all _while maintaining the same uniform HTML interface_.

-Let's see how our Alert can go from basic custom tag to interactive component without breaking changes or a shifting paradigm.
+Let's see how our Alert can go from basic custom tag with styles to interactive component without breaking changes or a shifting paradigm.

 In a future release of Alert we're adding the ability to customize the `autodismiss` duration.
-You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting it's value to a number of seconds:
+You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting it's value to a number:
 ```html
 <alert type="success" autodismiss="10">
   <p>You should try this</p>
 </alert>
 ```
-But as we’ve learned, it's best-practice to prefix, so that really should be:
+But as we've learned, it's best-practice to prefix, so that really should be:
 ```html
 <s-alert type="success" autodismiss="10">
   <p>You should try this</p>